jvirtanen/tagline/documentation/handbook.md

 If the built-in data types are not suitable, you can always access the raw bytes of a value directly.

+## Limits

+Tagline has the following limits:

+  - A tag in an outgoing message must be at least 0 and can be at most 9999999.
+    Attempting to add a field with a tag that is outside these limits to an outgoing message throws an `IllegalArgumentException`.
+  - A tag in an incoming message must be at least 1 and can be at most `Integer.MAX_VALUE`.
+Iterating over a field in a received message with a tag that is outside these limits throws a `FixDecoderException`.
+  - The BodyLength(9) value of an outgoing message can be at most 9999999 bytes (roughly 9.5 MiB).
+Attempting to send a message whose BodyLength(9) exceeds this limit throws an `IllegalArgumentException`.
+  - The Int data type has the minimum value of `Long.MIN_VALUE` and the maximum value of `Long.MAX_VALUE`.
+Attempting to read a value that is outside of these limits as an Int throws a `FixDecoderException`.
+  - The Float data type has the minimum unscaled value of `Long.MIN_VALUE` and the maximum unscaled value of `Long.MAX_VALUE` as well as the minimum scale of 0 and the maximum scale of 18.
+In other words, a Float can consist of at most 19 digits, out of which 18 can be to the right of the decimal point.
+    Attempting read a value that is outside of these limits as a Float throws a `FixDecoderException`.

 ## Usage

 See below for common Tagline use cases.